zfergus/java-music-player/README.md

 * `MusicPlayer.java` - Public Interface for music players, alls music players implement this interface.

-* `AnimeMusicPlayer.java` - The Anime Music Player's MusicPlayer that starts, stops, and keeps track of if a song has been played.
+* `AnimeMusicPlayer.java` - The Java Music Player's MusicPlayer that starts, stops, and keeps track of if a song has been played.

 * `ArtFrame.java` - JFrame extension that is designed to show Art, song